-The definition of a Hazardous Substance is: Any substance designated as such by the administrator of the EPA pursuant to the CERCLA (42 U.S.C.
+The definition of a hazardous substance is: Any substance designated as such by the administrator of the EPA pursuant to the CERCLA (42 U.S.C.
 Sec.
 9601 et seq.), regulated pursuant to Section 311(c) of the federal CWA (33 U.S.C.
 Sec.
-1321 et seq.), or designated by the Texas Commission on Environmental Quality.
+1321 et seq.), or designated by the ADEM, MDEQ, or Florida DEP.

-The definition of harmful quantity is: A quantity of a hazardous substance the release of which is determined to be harmful to the environment or public health or welfare or may reasonably be anticipated to present an imminent and substantial danger to the public health or welfare by the Administrator of the EPA pursuant to federal law by TCEQ.
+The definition of harmful quantity is: A quantity of a hazardous substance the release of which is determined to be harmful to the environment or public health or welfare or may reasonably be anticipated to present an imminent and substantial danger to the public health or welfare by the Administrator of the EPA pursuant to federal law, by the Director of ADEM, the Executive Director of MDEQ, and the Secretary of the Florida DEP.